Reachability Oracles for Directed Transmission Graphs: Reachability Oracles for 2-dimensional Transmission Graphs

-By Lemma~\ref{lem:resolving}, we have $k \geq 3$.
+By Lemma~\ref{lem:resolving}, we have $k \geq 3$, since for two crossing edges ($k = 2$) no new reachabilities between the endpoints are created.
 We now argue that the path $\pi$ cannot exist.
-Since $p_1q_1$ and $p_2q_2$ cross, the proof of Lemma~\ref{lem:resolving} shows that $G$ contains one of $p_1p_2,q_1p_2,p_1q_2$, or $q_1q_2$.
+Since $p_1q_1$ and $p_2q_2$ cross, Lemma~\ref{lem:resolving} implies that $G$ contains at least one of $p_1p_2,q_1p_2,p_1q_2$, or $q_1q_2$.
+This is because by Lemma~\ref{lem:resolving}, in the induced subgraph for $p_1$, $p_2$, $q_1$, $q_2$, the vertex $p_1$ can reach $q_2$, and this requires that at least one of the edges $p_1p_2,q_1p_2,p_1q_2$, or $q_1q_2$ be present.
 By \textbf{P3}, neither $p_1p_2$ nor $q_1p_2$ exist.
 There are two cases, depending on whether $G$ contains $p_1q_2$, or $q_1q_2$ (see Fig.~\ref{fig:globalreachability}).
-Each case will lead to a contradiction with the minimality of $\pi$. s
+Each case leads to a contradiction with the minimality of $\pi$.